The Emerald Storm

 The North Cascades is a coffee-table book by the Mountaineers and very much a group project, with half-a-dozen writer contributors and thirty photographers and artists.
 It’s a beautiful work I’m proud to be a part of.

 The Murder of Adam and Eve is a thriller with two teen time travelers that is also an environmental parable inspired by recent research into our evolutionary origins and the Biblical genesis story.
 It was inspired by a visit to East Africa.

 Napoleon’s Rules is a concise biography of Napoleon organized around modern lessons we can take from his spectacular success and crushing failure, using more than two hundred of his maxims and observations.
 It’s both an inspiring and cautionary tale for the ambitious.

 I’m still married to the wonderful woman I met in college, have two grown daughters too fine to be deserved, six grandchildren, and when not writing I read, hike, sail, travel, and wave around the Roman cavalry sword my wife got to inspire me.

 I still find writing hard work, but prefer it to having to decide what to do when I grow up.
 Besides, I fully intend that my books and articles will save the world (or at least inform and entertain it; my ambitions are growing more realistic with time).
-I’ve been blessed to be able to follow my curiosity and go from 25-cents-a-column-inch reporting in my college days to work for the great team at HarperCollins today.
+I’ve been blessed to be able to follow my curiosity and go from 25-cents-a-column-inch reporting in my college days to work with great journalists and publishers.